Dark Photon from Light Scalar Boson Decays at FASER: Result

-The result of left panel in Figure \ref{fig:result} remains almost the same for $g' \gsim 10^{-6}$ where the scalar boson decays at very close to the IP.
-However, when $g'$ is smaller than $10^{-6}$, the situation drastically changes.
-For such a small $g'$, the scalar boson is so long-lived that it can travel to the FASER detector and decay into the dark photons near or inside the detector, as shown in the left panel of Fig.~\ref{fig:decays}.
+The result of the left panel in figure~\ref{fig:result-faser2-heavy} remains almost the same for $g' \gsim 10^{-6}$ where the scalar boson decays at very close to the IP.
+The situation, however, drastically changes when $g'$ is smaller than $10^{-6}$.
+For such a small $g'$, the scalar boson is so long-lived that it can travel to the FASER detector and decay into the dark photons near or inside the detector, as shown in the left panel of figure~\ref{fig:decays}.
 Then, the dark photon can be short-lived with large kinetic mixing.
-The right panel of Fig.~\ref{fig:result} shows the expected number of the signals for $g'=10^{-8}$ at the FASER~2 detector.
+The right panel of figure~\ref{fig:result-faser2-heavy} shows the expected number of the signals for $g'=10^{-8}$ at FASER~2.
 One can see that the sensitivity region extends to a larger $\epsilon$ region, in which the decay length of the dark photon is much shorter than $L_{\rm min}$.
-In the left panel of Fig.~\ref{fig:result2}, the decay branching ration of the scalar boson is shown with respect to $m_{A'}$ for $g'=10^{-4},~10^{-8}$ and $10^{-11}$.
-For $g'=10^{-8}$, the scalar boson mainly decays into the dark photons for the mass $m_{A'} \lsim 0.2$ GeV.
-Thus, the expected number of events decreases for $m_{A'} \gsim 0.2$ GeV.
+In the left panel of figure~\ref{fig:result2}, the decay branching ratio of the scalar boson is shown with respect to $m_{A'}$ for $g'=10^{-4},~10^{-8}$, and $10^{-11}$.
+For $g'=10^{-8}$, the scalar boson mainly decays into the dark photons for $m_{A'} \lsim 0.2$ GeV.
+Thus, the expected number of the events decreases for $m_{A'} \gsim 0.2$ GeV.
 One can also see that there remains the sensitivity region in a small $\epsilon$ region, in which the dark photon is enough long-lived to reach the detector.
-Even in long-lived case, some portion of the dark photon still can decay inside the detector, because the decay probability \eqref{eq:prob} decreases by a factor $1/4$ comparing $\bar{d} = 5000$ m with $500$ m as shown in the right panel of Fig.~\ref{fig:result2}.
-In the end, when $g' \lsim 10^{-11}$, the branching ratio of $\phi \to A'A'$ is too small to produce enough number of the dark photons, and hence the sensitivity region coincides to that with direct dark photon productions from light meson decays.
+Even in the long-lived case, some portion of the dark photon still can decay inside the detector.
+As an example, we showed the decay probability \eqref{eq:prob} as a function of $\bar{d}_\phi \cos\theta_\phi$ for $z_{\phi,\mathrm{min}} =0$ and $z_{\phi,\mathrm{max}} = L_{\mathrm{max}}$ assuming $\bar{d}_{A'} \cos \theta_{A'} = 480$ m in the right panel of figure~\ref{fig:result2}.
+We see that the decay probability decreases by a factor of $1/7$ comparing $\bar{d}_\phi \cos\theta_\phi = 5000$ m with $500$ m.
+In the end, when $g' \lsim 10^{-11}$, the branching ratio of $\phi \to A'A'$ is too small to produce enough number of the dark photons, and hence the sensitivity region coincides with that of the direct dark photon productions from light meson decays.